Photo © Sarah-Lou Bowery St Leonard’s Festival

 Michael Coveney

-With a few props, exquisite timing, just enough movement, a few rhythmic repetitions and some audience participation, stories from various cultures were brought to life to beautiful effect.
+Exquisite timing, just enough movement, a few rhythmic repetitions…folktales from various cultures were brought to life to beautiful effect.

 Harry Brown – The Irish Times

-Last weekend I took my four children to the British museum where an actress brought the Epic of Gilgamesh to life.
+A British Museum actress brought the Epic of Gilgamesh to life.
 Leo aged 4 was chosen to play the part of the wild man, Tycho, aged 9 was fascinated by the cuneiform even little Agatha who is only one was silent and hardly wriggled.
 We were enchanted.

 Daniel Johnson – The Telegraph.